intel/auto-round/README.md

 - `weight_config (dict)`: Configuration for weight quantization (default is an empty dictionary), mainly for mixed bits or mixed precision.

 - `device`: The device to be used for tuning.
-The default is set to None, allowing for automatic detection.
+The default is set to 'auto', allowing for automatic detection.

 </details>